Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: Results and Discussion

-To summarise, the above discussed results on the SEWA demonstrate that the 3D face features are expressive enough to perform superior to the 2D appearance features in recognising time-continuous dimensional emotions.
-It is worth noting that in contrast to all 2D appearance-based approaches that applied transfer learning on CNN backbones, the training procedure of 3D face models does not rely on any labelled facial expression data.
-One exception is the EMOCA that used AffectNet~\cite{mollahosseini2017affectnet} pretraining and an additional emotion recognition module.
-Still, even less accurate 3D face models perform either on par or better than all previous 2D appearance-based methods. \\
+To summarise, the above-discussed results on SEWA show that the 3D face features are expressive enough to recognise continuous emotions and they perform better than 2D appearance features used in existing state-of-the-art models.
+Note that in contrast to all 2D appearance-based approaches that applied transfer learning to CNN backbones, the training procedure of 3D face models does not rely on any labelled facial expression data.
+One exception is EMOCA, which used AffectNet~\cite{mollahosseini2017affectnet} pretraining and an additional emotion recognition module in its training.
+Nevertheless, the remaining 3D face models that do not use any emotion labels in learning their expression parameters, perform on par or better than 2D appearance baselines. \\

-\textbf {Dimensional Emotion Recognition on AVEC'19 CES.} Evaluation results on the AVEC'19 CES database, as shown in Table~\ref{tab:avec19_results}, exhibit similar trends.
-All four 3D face models perform far above the ResNet-50+GRU baseline, except for the ExpNet model; the rest also outperform a stronger 2D CNN baseline, EmoFAN+GRU.
+\textbf {Dimensional Emotion Recognition on AVEC'19 CES.} Results on the AVEC'19 CES database, as shown in Table~\ref{tab:avec19_results}, exhibit similar trends.
+All five 3D face models perform far above the ResNet-50+GRU baseline, except for ExpNet; the rest also outperform a stronger 2D CNN baseline, EmoFAN+GRU.
 The AVEC'19 CES challenge winners, Zhao et al.~\cite{zhao2019adversarial} achieve a mean CCC score of +.012 above the best performing 3D face model, i.e. EMOCA.
 In valence estimation, unlike in the case of SEWA, the best performing method is 3DDFA-V2.
+Also, CCC values of ExpNet and RingNet models are in line with their 3D reconstruction errors shown in Table~\ref{tab:now}.

 \Cref{fig:qual_avec19} illustrates the qualitative results of EMOCA in valence-arousal estimation on some of the validation examples from the AVEC'19 corpus.
 Interestingly, the emotion recognition performance is slightly worse in negative valence and arousal cases compared to their positive counterparts.
-This could be possible because fewer training examples are available in general for negative quadrants in the existing dimensional emotion datasets~\cite{kossaifi2019sewa, ringeval2019avec}.
+This could be due to the availability of fewer training examples for negative valence and low arousal quadrants~\cite{kossaifi2019sewa, ringeval2019avec}.

-To further validate the efficacy of 3D face expression features in recognising apparent emotions, we also extend our experimental analysis to categorical emotion recognition.
-Refer to Appendix~\ref{appendix:disc_emo} for additional experimental results on discrete emotion recognition using the 3D face models and a correspondence analysis between different AUs and discrete emotion categories. \\